 3rd place — Victoria Hubar from Dobrovelichkivka.

-Apart from traditional Lego sumo, this year we also held experimental competitions for craft, non-lego sumo robots, both remote-controlled and autonomous.
-The results were following:
+Apart from traditional Lego sumo, this year we also held experimental competitions for custom, non-lego sumo robots, both remote-controlled and autonomous.
+The winners were:

 Autonomous craft non-lego sumo:

 1st place — Alexander Taran, representing Hoopty (Mark II) team from Dnipro;